Updated and Approved March 2012

 If the undergraduate program director determines that there is insufficient evidence for the grade grievance, the matter is considered closed, and the original grade stands.

 If the undergraduate program director determines that the grade grievance should proceed, he/she will convene an ad hoc committee (hereafter the Grade Grievance Committee) and set a date for a formal hearing.
 The hearing should be scheduled within two weeks of the Committee’s receipt of materials from the student and instructor.
-This committee will consist of the department chair, two additional faculty members, the undergraduate department advisor, and two sociology majors chosen by the undergraduate director.
+This committee will consist of the department chair, two additional faculty members, the undergraduate concentration advisor, and two sociology concentrators chosen by the undergraduate director.

 IV.
 Grade Grievance Hearing